Mr. Deeds: Plot

 Babe follows Deeds to Mandrake Falls to win him back, getting into a massive brawl with Jan, who is furious at Babe for hurting her friend.
 Jan realizes Babe really cares for Deeds and tells her where to find him.
 While approaching Deeds, Babe falls through the ice of a frozen lake.
 Deeds hears her cries and saves her from drowning, breaking the ice with his foot, which was rendered rock-hard from a childhood frostbite injury.
 Despite Babe's pleas for forgiveness, he rejects her, and she sadly returns to New York.

 At a shareholders' meeting, Cedar persuades everyone to sell the company until Deeds suddenly arrives.
 Deeds appeals to all of the shareholders to do the right thing and convinces them to change their minds.
 However, Cedar reveals that he secretly controls a majority of the shares and overrules them.
 Babe suddenly arrives, having stolen and studied Blake's personal diary.
 The diary reveals that forty years earlier, Blake had a brief romance with his maid, Consuela, Emilio's late mother who died while giving birth to him nine months later.
 Thus, Emilio is Blake's son and the true heir to his stake in the company.

-Emilio immediately takes control of Blake Media and fires Cedar and other corrupt board members, though he keeps Cecil on the board due to his good nature.
+Emilio immediately takes control of Blake Media and fires Cedar and many other corrupt board members, though he keeps Cecil on the board after Deeds approves.
 Emilio thanks Deeds for his friendship and support, before giving him $1 billion as a farewell gift.
 Deeds and Babe reconcile and return to Mandrake Falls, where she now works alongside him and Jan at the pizzeria.
 The poem Deeds wrote for Babe is accepted by Hallmark and becomes a popular greeting card.
 He has also used some of his money to buy Corvettes for everyone in Mandrake Falls... though "Crazy Eyes" immediately crashes his.